man0l/salonease/features.md

 - **List of Clients:**
   - Display client names, contact information, last appointment date.
-  - Search and filter options.
+  - Search and filter options using hooks and state management.
+  - Utilize `react-hook-form` for managing client data forms with validation using `yup`.

 **Client Details Page (/salons/:salonId/clients/:clientId):**

 - Display client profile with contact info and appointment history.
 - Add and edit notes about client preferences or requirements.
 - Option to export client data.
+- Implement `react-toastify` for user feedback on actions like adding, updating, or exporting client data.

 **Export Data:**